Learn about business insurance requirements and the most common policies for architects in California.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 It is one of the most common policies purchased by architects in California and can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 Your clients may require professional liability insurance in a contract.
-This policy provides financial protection in lawsuits claiming your work caused financial harm because it was late, erroneous, or incomplete.
+This policy helps cover the cost of lawsuits claiming your work caused financial harm because it was late, erroneous, or incomplete.

 State law in California requires every small business with employees to provide workers’ compensation insurance, which covers medical bills for work injuries.
 Business-owned vehicles must be covered by commercial auto insurance.
 Personal vehicles used for business purposes should have commercial coverage as well.

 Architects in California most often need the following insurance policies.
 The specifics depend on client contracts, lease agreements, business vehicles, and number of employees.

 General liability insurance is the foundation of an architect’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.